Florida Homeowners Insurance Crisis Explained (2026)

 Senate Bill 2-A (December 2022)

 • Eliminated one-way attorney fees for property insurance claims.
-Plaintiffs can no longer recover attorney fees from insurers in disputed claims.
+Plaintiffs can no longer recover attorney fees from insurers.
+Yanked the financial incentive powering the entire litigation machine.

-• Restricted AOB abuse by requiring contractors to provide itemized estimates and limiting the ability to file suit based on inflated claims.
+• Restricted AOB abuse by requiring contractors to provide itemized, line-by-line estimates before starting work and limiting their ability to sue on inflated claims.

-• Reduced the statute of limitations for filing supplemental claims from 3 years to 2 years, and from 5 years to 2 years for reopened claims.
+• Cut the statute of limitations for supplemental claims from 3 years to 2 years, and for reopened claims from 5 years to 2 years.

-• Created a $1 billion reinsurance fund (Florida Optional Reinsurance Assistance, or FORA) to reduce reinsurance costs for domestic carriers.
+• Created a $1 billion reinsurance fund — the Florida Optional Reinsurance Assistance program (FORA), administered by the State Board of Administration (SBA) — to bring down reinsurance costs for Florida-domiciled carriers.

 Senate Bill 7052 (March 2023)

-• Required Citizens Property Insurance to raise rates to actuarial soundness, eliminating the artificially low pricing that was pulling policyholders away from the private market.
+• Required Citizens Property Insurance to raise rates to actuarial soundness (premiums that actually cover expected claims and operating costs), ending artificially low pricing that had been siphoning policyholders away from the private market.

-• Established a "depopulation" program to move Citizens policies back to private carriers.
+• Established a depopulation program to shift Citizens policies back to private carriers through assumption agreements.

-• Created transparency requirements for insurer rate filings.
+• Created transparency requirements for insurer rate filings with the Florida Office of Insurance Regulation (OIR).

 Are the Reforms Working?

-The early data is encouraging.
-Lawsuit filings against property insurers dropped approximately 60% in the first year after SB 2-A took effect.
-Several national carriers, including AAA, Slide Insurance, and others, have entered or re-entered the Florida market.
-Citizens has dropped below 1 million policies for the first time since 2022.
+Honestly?
+Early signs look genuinely encouraging.
+The Florida Office of Insurance Regulation reports that lawsuit filings against property insurers dropped approximately 60% in the first year after SB 2-A took effect.
+Multiple carriers — AAA Insurance, Slide Insurance, Kin Insurance, Heritage Insurance Holdings — have entered or re-entered Florida since 2023.
+And per Citizens Property Insurance Corporation (2025), Citizens has fallen below 1 million policies for the first time since 2022, with its depopulation program shuffling hundreds of thousands of policies over to private carriers.

 What This Means for Palm Beach County

 Hurricane exposure.
-Every property east of I-95 is in a higher wind zone.
-Properties east of the Intracoastal are in the highest-risk coastal zone, which most private carriers either avoid or price at a significant premium.
+Every property east of I-95 sits in a higher wind zone per the Florida Building Commission.
+Properties east of the Intracoastal Waterway land in the Wind-Borne Debris Region (WBDR) — the highest-risk coastal zone — and most private carriers either refuse to touch these properties or price them at a steep premium.
+Can you blame them?
+Maybe not.
+Does it help you if you own a house in Singer Island?
+Absolutely not.

 Flood zones.
-Large portions of eastern Palm Beach County are in FEMA Special Flood Hazard Areas (zones AE and VE).
-Standard homeowners insurance does not cover flood damage.
-You need a separate flood policy through the National Flood Insurance Program (NFIP) or a private flood carrier.
+Large swaths of eastern Palm Beach County fall within FEMA Special Flood Hazard Areas (zones AE and VE).
+Your homeowners policy will not cover flood damage.
+Full stop, no exceptions.
+You need a separate policy through the National Flood Insurance Program (NFIP) or a private flood carrier.
+For a detailed breakdown of zones, NFIP vs. private pricing, and how Risk Rating 2.0 hits Palm Beach County specifically, check our complete flood insurance guide.

 Citizens concentration.
-Palm Beach County has one of the highest concentrations of Citizens policies in the state.
-If you are on Citizens, your premiums are rising each year as Citizens moves toward actuarial soundness.
+Palm Beach County carries one of the densest concentrations of Citizens policies statewide, per Citizens Property Insurance Corporation data.
+If you're currently on Citizens, your premiums are increasing each renewal as Citizens marches toward actuarial soundness under SB 7052.
+Not a maybe.
+It's written into the statute.

 How to Lower Your Premiums